Beth discovers inner strength when she loses what she loves most.

 "That's why I'm reading his book."

 "I need to find a cure for Parkinson's.
 My Mom died from it .
 She would shake so much the frigging muscles atrophied from her bones.
-I am a freshman at Brown and I really dig chemistry so far.
+I'm a freshman at Brown, loving organic chemistry.
 I think research will be awesome."

 "Sorry about your Mom.... medical school is hard core.
 I'm Beth Taylor...planning to study journalism."

 "I'm Donny.
 Buy you a coffee or tea?
 Maybe, split a cream cheese brownie?"

 So the two of them shared the alcove and just enough about themselves to know they clicked.
 He had eyes that spoke poetry; liquid gold with long lashes.
 He was beautiful for a guy; senuous lips and curly shoulder length blonde hair.

 It was an awesome summer.
 Donny helped her with Biology lab.
 Beth began to feel more at ease with people as he introduced her to his friends.

 At poetry readings, Donny played acoustic guitar, backing the amateur poets.

 He showed her how sweet a deep kiss could be.
 He didn't push and that is as far as it went.
-The tingling between her legs and sweet longing in her nipples was an appetizer for her to dream on.
+The tingling between her legs and sweet longing in her nipples was an appetizer to dream on.